Hussainalijaved/RUN-COURIER-WEBSITE/replit.md

 Supabase Auth manages user authentication (email/password) and session management.
 Role-based access control is implemented via `ProtectedRoute` components, leveraging user metadata to direct users to specific dashboards (`/admin`, `/customer`, `/driver`, `/dispatcher`, `/vendor`).

 ### Real-Time Features
-A WebSocket server (`ws` library) at `/ws/realtime` provides live driver location tracking, broadcasting, connection heartbeats, and offline detection.
+A WebSocket server (`ws` library) at `/ws/realtime` provides live driver location tracking, **real-time job status updates**, broadcasting, connection heartbeats, and offline detection.
 It uses secure token-based authentication with Supabase JWT verification and server-side role validation, with a fallback to REST API polling.

+**Job Status Updates**: The `useJobUpdates` hook subscribes to job status changes via WebSocket.
+Admins and dispatchers receive all job updates, while customers receive updates for their own jobs only.
+Job creation events trigger toasts for administrators.
+The Track page uses 10-second polling for live updates.

+**WebSocket Compatibility**: The `getWebSocketUrl()` helper in `queryClient.ts` ensures WebSocket connections work correctly when the frontend is hosted on Hostinger (runcourier.co.uk) by redirecting WebSocket traffic to the Replit backend.

 ### Driver Application System
 A multi-step application process allows prospective drivers to submit personal details, documents, and vehicle/bank information for admin review and approval, activating their account upon verification.